8

 Library and Information Science

-Bibliography, Book History, Library and Information Science
+Bibliography, History of the Book, Library and Information Science

 I'm interested in the history of printing in Europe, namely the Gutenberg Bible and subsequent incunabula, the transition from manuscripts to printed books, and changes in the perception of books and styles of reading.
 My special focus has been on the Gutenberg Bible, and I have studied it using digital images.
 Other research interests include preservation and digitization of books, digital archives, and digital humanities.